At Crossroads Community Church, we believe that the only way to understand any aspect of life is to view it through the lens of the gospel.

 The gospel calls us to recognize that everything we have is a gift from God, and that those gifts are to be used for his glory and to further his kingdom.
 Scripture even calls Christians caretakers of God’s gifts and truth (I Cor.
 4:1, I Peter 4:10).

-We at Crossroads recognize that in addition to acting as responsible stewards of our talents and skills, we must also be stewards of our possessions and finances, and we have a variety of tools to help you better understand stewardship:
+We at Crossroads recognize that in addition to acting as responsible stewards of our talents and skills, we must also be stewards of our possessions and finances and how to manage our businesses with the use of a cfo advisory for this , and a variety of tools to help you better understand stewardship:

 Listen to Sermons on Stewardship preached by Pastor Bill Hodgeman